ghcn345/house-price-prediction-with-statistical-test/README.md

 **Authors**: Ning Chen

 This project created a model that can predict the prices of homes sold in the Seattle, WA area.
 All kinds of features related to the houses are provided.
 Linear and non-linear machine learning methods in scikit-learn library are used to construct the models with selected data.
-Houseing prices are predicted within a reasonable error range.
+Housing prices are predicted within a reasonable error range.

 ## Business Understanding